Crossfit Games: The ultimate competition

 The CrossFit Games is a sporting competition that crowns the fittest man and woman on earth, referred to as "The Fittest on Hearth".
 To get here, athletes must pass the rankings starting with the Open.

-Today they are called the Nobull CrossFit Games, as they are sponsored by this sports brand.
+In 2024 they are no longer called Nobull CrossFit Games, as they were sponsored by this sports brand.
 From 2011 to 2021 they were the Reebok CrossFit Games.
 Before Reebok sponsored this great event, it was simply called the CrossFit Games.

 In this competition, athletes must be prepared for anything, including testing themselves with surprise elements.